Eight Diocesan Priests:

 Canon John Creanor was responsible for the restoration of the organ and church paintings.
 Major repairs were made to the church roof and floodlighting was installed.
 In 2002 he led the first parish pilgrimage to Lourdes, and he oversaw the celebration of one hundred and fifty years and the consecration of the church, by His Grace, Archbishop O'Brien, on 25th May.

-Canon Creanor now serves the archdiocese as Parish Priest of Our Lady, Star of the Sea, North Berwick and Our Lady of the Waves, Dunbar.
+On leaving Galashiels, Canon Creanor served the archdiocese as Parish Priest of Our Lady, Star of the Sea, North Berwick and Our Lady of the Waves, Dunbar.
+He has now retired from active ministry.

 Father Basil Clark (2012 - 2014 )